Chapter 8 - Facilities and University Services

 C. The Associate Vice President for Facilities grants any additional exceptions to this policy.

-Further detailed responsibilities for all other personnel are outlined in the University Fleet Management Plan.
+Further detailed responsibilities for all other personnel are outlined in the UTSA Fleet Management Plan (coming soon).

 All established University procurement and inventory practices and procedures apply to the procurement of vehicles.
 Properly prepared purchase orders are processed through the Purchasing Office and the Fleet Manager.